IRS-Cybersec/ctfdump/STACK the Flags 2020/Chomusuke/cloud/hold-the-line/README.md

 ### Backend Reconnaissance

-To look for any API calls (We are using Chrome/Firefox), go to:
+A myriad of tools exist for tracing API calls:

-- (Chrome) "Developer Tools" -> "Network" tab
+- Browsers "Developer Tools" -> "Network" tab (we chose this)
+- Wireshark
+- Fidder
-- (Firefox) idk @sheepymeh
+- Burpsuite

-Send a bogus request like so:
+_etc._

+We can try using the API by tying filling in random values into the field:

 ![bogus request](bogus.png)